DataDog/hiring-engineers/answers.md

 sudo -u dd-agent -- datadog-agent check metric_check
 ```

-You should now get a response very similar to the one I got:
+You should now get a response similar to the one I got:

 ```
 === Series ===